AlexeyMK/alexeymk.com/_posts/2015-10-6-flystein-saved-me-over-1000-dollars-on-flight-costs-and-all-they-got-was-this-blog-post.md

 There's a [whole series of flight hacks](TODO: link) like the above you can find to considerably lower your costs, if you know what to look for and are willing to spend the time.
 Or you can use Flystein.

 #### How was booking?
 Mostly fine.
-One of my flight legs was expired by the time I looked (you have to be kind of quick about that) and I ended up calling British Airways, only to be told that I needed to pay them thousands of dollars.
+One of my flight legs was expired by the time I looked (you have to be book pretty quickly afterwards) and I ended up calling British Airways, only to be told that I needed to pay them thousands of dollars.

 So I pinged Vlad on Skype.
 After cursing about British Airways for a bit, he found a flight that worked perfectly a few minutes later.
 It cost me $20 more.